AoxiangFan/LPM_Python/README.md

 # USAGE

-Denpendencies: numpy and sklearn packages are required for the core function LPM_filter,
+Dependencies: numpy and sklearn packages are required for the core function LPM_filter,

 opencv-python and scipy are additionally required to run the demo.